Great Eastern Life

 Great Eastern Life Assurance Co.
-Ltd, often known as Great Eastern Life or Great Eastern, is a Singaporean multinational finance and insurance corporation with operations in various countries and jurisdictions in the Asia-Pacific region.
-Headquartered at Pickering Street in Raffles Place, it is a subsidiary of OCBC Bank, and it is the largest and oldest life insurance company in Singapore.
+Ltd, often known as Great Eastern Life or simply Great Eastern, is a Singaporean multinational insurance company and subsidiary of Oversea-Chinese Banking Corporation (OCBC) operating in the Southeast Asia region.
+Founded in 1908 by Alfred Hewton Fair, it is the largest and oldest life insurance company in Singapore and Malaysia.

-At 2006, the company had assets in excess of S$8 billion, 2.6 million policies in force served by 24 branch offices and a service network of more than 17,000 agents nationwide.
+In 2006, the company had assets in excess of S$8 billion, 2.6 million policies in force served by 24 branch offices and a service network of more than 17,000 agents nationwide.
 In August 2007, it had S$45 billion in assets and 3 million policyholders.

 In 2020, the company's website stated that it has over S$90 billion in assets and over 8 million policyholders, including 5 million from government schemes.
-It has three distribution channels – a tied agency force, bancassurance, and financial advisory firm, Great Eastern Financial Advisers.
-It is the only life insurance company to be listed on the Singapore Exchange, and the largest insurance company in Southeast Asia in terms of assets and market capitalisation.
+It has three distribution channels—a tied agency force, bancassurance, and financial advisory firm, Great Eastern Financial Advisers.
+It is the only life insurance company to be listed on the Singapore Exchange (SGX), and the largest insurance company in Southeast Asia in terms of assets and market capitalisation.

+In October 2024, OCBC upped its stake in insurance arm Great Eastern Holdings to 93.72% after making a privatisation bid for the insurer.